 I really like the look of chalk paint so much better than spray paint.

-For the top, I decided to use up one of the leftover panels from the transfer I used on this dresser that I shared a couple of weeks ago:
+For the top, I decided to use up one of the leftover panels from this gorgeous Rose Celebration transfer I used on this dresser that I shared a couple of weeks ago:

-This is the Rose Celebration Transfer and I only used four of the six panels included.
+I had only used four of the six panels included.